MUSC Bulletin | Introduction

 The Regional Centers are located in Florence, Greenville, Lancaster and Walterboro.
 Each regional AHEC Center maintains a Health Careers Program designed to increase the number of young people who elect to pursue a health related profession.
 The program emphasizes the participation of underrepresented ethnic minority and disadvantaged students.
 Programmatic content employs individual advising, mentoring, job shadowing and parental involvement as major components.

 Regional AHEC Centers also maintain a Health Professions Student Program to facilitate required community-based rotations for health professions students in the fields of medicine, nursing, pharmacy, dentistry, and the allied health sciences.
 Each AHEC regional center employs student coordinators who assist with the identification of preceptors, procure student housing, schedule student rotations, orient students to the community, provide Internet connections, and assist students with their community health improvement projects.
-While in the community, students learn clinical skills in a "real world" setting from their preceptors, participate in community outreach activities such as visiting the homes of patients, participating in projects targeting major health problems such as diabetes or high blood pressure, and initiating and participating in local community health assessments and wellness programs.
+While in the community, students learn clinical skills in a "real world" setting from their preceptors, participate in community outreach activities such as visit the homes of patients, participate in projects targeting major health problems such as diabetes or high blood pressure, and initiate and participate in local community health assessments and wellness programs.

 These educational offerings enhance the knowledge and skills of healthcare providers and emergency responders.
 Enhanced skills increase the quality of care provided resulting in the improvement of inpatient and outpatient healthcare delivery.
 Educational offerings allow healthcare providers to meet professional re-licensure and re-certification requirements and reduce professional isolation for providers in rural areas, thereby increasing retention.